lisafast/lacnotredame/Content/about/2023BoardReport.md

 Seconded by: XXXX

-### Your membership fees support the following budget for the upcoming year
+### Budget plans / Plans budgétaires

+With support and donations from our members, and financial suppport from the [La Pêche Green Fund](https://www.villelapeche.qc.ca/citoyens/subventions/fonds-vert/), we plan to spend:

 * Water testing approximately $600 per year
 * Buoys and anchors $500 in July due to extensive milfoil and replacements of lost/aging buoys, expect $400 more in spring